BIRDSgroup/CausalFlux/Our CF framework/README.md

 ### (B) To be changed in the ".m" scripts

+#### M_1b.m

+1) Change line 3 for current working directory where the codes/data for running the whole CF framework is stored

+2) Change line 13 for metabolic model name

+3) Change line 22 and 23 for changing the glucose adn oxygen exchange reactions in the metabolic model

+4) Change line 25 to modify the start and end indices of the sink reactions

 ### (C) To be given as arguments to the CF function (in the ".R" script)

 1) Check line 1386 when the function is called for performing single gene KO